PriyadharshaniNavarathnam/Trash-Detection-and-Classiffication/README.md

 TACO (Trash Annotation in Context): A large dataset with annotated images of litter in real-world scenarios.
 The dataset can be found on the [Garbage Classification](https://www.kaggle.com/asdasdasasdas/garbage-classification) page on Kaggle, or downloaded directly through [here](https://www.kaggle.com/asdasdasasdas/garbage-classification/download).

+TACO is a growing image dataset of waste in the wild.
+It contains images of litter taken under diverse environments: woods, roads and beaches.
+These images are manually labeled and segmented according to a hierarchical taxonomy to train and evaluate object detection algorithms.
+The dataset currently contain 60 different classes.
+For convenience, annotations are provided in COCO format.
 ## Module Overview

 In this module I built and trained a neural network to classify different recyclable objects using PyTorch.<br>